Subscribe to Our Newsletter

 4. Service residential/SoHo

-• The median price in 2020: RM500,000
+• The median price in 2024: RM 575,851

 • Estimated size of the units: 400 sqft – 1,200 sqft

 Now, let’s move to a different type of property, SoHo (Small office, Home office), which is slightly different from what we’ve mentioned above.
-It’s a strata-titled property on commercial lands which functions for both homes and offices, whereas a condo is designated under residential property only.
+It’s a strata-titled property on commercial lands that functions for both homes and offices, whereas a condo is designated under residential property only.
 See the difference there?

 This type of residential area is suitable for the business/corporate person who needs a small yet casual workspace to turn into a house, so you’ll be able to make yourself at home while doing your work - what a way of killing two birds in one stone!